Markovian99/CSC-74020/README.md

 # CSC 74020 Course Material (excl.
 Lecture Slides)

 The purpose of this repo is to store the notebooks we cover in class as well as template code for certain assignments.
-This repo is NOT self contained and the material in the notebooks ofter refer to slides that are not posted here.
+This repo is NOT self contained and the material in the notebooks often refer to slides that are not posted here.

 ## Features
 - Review of Python basics (Week0)